MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Close the current open changeset after uploading edits.
 Default: on.

-## Location Setting
+## Location Settings

 GPS and Network location settings.

-### GPS source
+### GPS/GNSS source

-Source if GPS location updates.
+Source of GPS/GNSS location updates.
 Default: internal.

 ### NMEA network source

 If GPS source is set to one of the NMEA TCP options, configure on which IP address and port the client or server is.

-### Minimum GPS-Interval
+### Minimum GPS/GNSS interval

-Minimum interval between updates for the internal GPS source.
+Minimum interval between updates for the internal GPS/GNSS source.
 Default: 1000 ms.

-### Minimum GPS-Distance
+### Minimum GPS/GNSS-distance

-Minimum distance between updates for the internal GPS source.
+Minimum distance between updates for the internal GPS/GNSS source.
 Default: 5 meters.

-### Leave GPS disabled
+### Leave GPS/GNSS turned off

 If GPS has been disabled by the user, don't ask to turn it on.
 Default: off.